LeATeP/zet/20220228192936/README.md

 pros
 1. no need to hard planning of scaling database servers, to meet damand of each client sending data
+1. less workload on database, less database need of scaling cons

 ## 3. main app solution